-In addition, many schools of business and business administration may voluntarily seek accreditation from one of two organizations: the Accreditation Council for Business Schools and Programs (ACBSP) and the Association to Advance Collegiate Schools of Business (AACSB International).
-Non-MBA business programs may be offered through schools of professional studies, schools of education, or other schools within a college or university that would not typically seek or receive ACBSP of AACSB International accreditation.
+In addition, many schools of business and business administration may voluntarily seek accreditation from one of three organizations: the Accreditation Council for Business Schools and Programs (ACBSP), the Association to Advance Collegiate Schools of Business (AACSB International), and the International Assembly for Collegiate Business Education (IACBE).
+Non-MBA business programs may be offered through schools of professional studies, schools of education, or other schools within a college or university that would not typically seek or receive ACBSP, AACSB International, or IACBE accreditation.
 Prospective students should be aware of these accrediting bodies when researching online programs, and may want to take accreditation into account when weighing various programs.

 In addition to researching online business programs and maintaining a clearly delineated, up-to-date database of these programs, OnlineEducation.com provides a number of other resources for students and others who may be interested in online business degree programs.
 We provide detailed information on different types of programs, online instructional methods, accreditation, and other important educational factors and variables.
 We also interview experts in the field, and we address relevant questions related to online business degree programs in our FAQ section.

 This guide to online master’s in accounting programs provides an in-depth look at the curriculum, program structures, and admissions requirements to prospective applicants who may be considering a master’s degree in accounting.

 A guide to online master’s in communication programs, including an overview of typical communications coursework, methods of online instruction, and admissions requirements for communications master’s programs.

 Online master’s in economics programs offer online instruction and training in is theories of economics and their practical application in areas that include business operations and management, market dynamics, monetary policy, and consumer behavior.